wildblount/documents/stormeter.md

   Silence the alarm with a single tap—alerts resume if pressure continues to drop.

 - **📉 Visual History & Charts**
-  View detailed pressure trends and breach events with interactive, time-based charts.
+  View detailed pressure trends with interactive, time-based charts.

-- **📲 Runs in the Background**
-  Stay protected at all times—Storm Sentinel works even when the app is closed or the screen is off.\*

 - **🔒 Fully Local Processing**
   No cloud processing or tracking.
 Your pressure data stays on your device for maximum privacy.